Chiral Anomaly Induced Transverse Planar Transport Phenomena in Three Dimensional Spin-Orbit Coupled Metals: Introduction

-To derive the relevant transport properties, we employ the semiclassical Boltzmann transport formalism \cite{ashcroft1976solid, de1984non, 492de033-74af-3791-807c-34957550404d, Girvin_Yang_2019} and examine the behavior in the low-temperature limit at both linear and second order in electric field/ thermal gradient.
-Recent studies showed that chiral anomaly induced second-order transport coefficients, under the Sommerfeld expansion, obey the non-linear analogs of the Wiedemann-Franz Law and Mott relations \cite{PhysRevResearch.2.032066, PhysRevB.105.125131}.
+To derive the relevant transport properties, we employ the semiclassical Boltzmann transport formalism \cite{ashcroft1976solid, de1984non, 492de033-74af-3791-807c-34957550404d, Girvin_Yang_2019} and examine the behavior in the low temperature limit at both linear and second order in electric field/ thermal gradient.
+We further investigate distinctive characteristics of these transport coefficients by examining their dependence on $\theta$ (the angle between the applied magnetic field and the electric field/ thermal gradient).
+Specifically, we show that for angles below $\pi/2$, the charge and thermal transport coefficients attain an extremum value at $\theta = \arctan(1/\sqrt{2})$ (refer to Fig.\ref{sig_quad} top and the surrounding discussion in section IV B, page 8).
+This angle is smaller than the corresponding extremum angle for the linear counterpart that occurs at $\theta = \pi/4$ (refer to Fig.\ref{sig_linear} top and the surrounding discussion in section IV B, page 6).
+The dependence on magnetic field strength also changes, scaling as $B^{3}$ at quadratic order as opposed to $B^{2}$ in the linear regime.
+Recent studies showed that chiral anomaly induced second order transport coefficients, under the Sommerfeld expansion, obey the nonlinear analogs of the Wiedemann-Franz Law and Mott relations \cite{PhysRevResearch.2.032066, PhysRevB.105.125131}.
 We will show in this paper, that such relations hold in our system at very low temperatures, but quickly break down as temperature is increased as polynomial approximations to the underlying energy integrals are rendered invalid.
-We will further investigate distinctive characteristics of these transport coefficients by examining their dependence on the angle between the applied magnetic field and the electric field or thermal gradient.
-Specifically, we demonstrate that the extrema for these transport responses occur at distinct angular positions: at linear order, the transport coefficients peak at $\theta = \pi/4$, whereas at quadratic order, the extrema shift to $\theta = \arctan(1/\sqrt{2})$.
-Additionally, our analysis shows that the transport coefficients depend on the magnetic field strength, scaling quadratically ($\sim B^2$) at linear order and cubically ($\sim B^3$) at quadratic order in the electric field and/or the temperature gradient.
+Moreover, we show that in the quadratic regime the mixed thermoelectric response coefficients cannot be related to the other nonlinear transport coefficients by a simple Wiedemann-Franz or Mott type relation.